RMS Mauretania (1906): Retirement and scrapping

 Approximately 30 miles north of Newcastle is the small seaport of Amble, Northumberland.
 The local town council sent a telegram to the ship stating, "Still the finest ship on the seas."
 To which Mauretania replied with, "to the last and kindliest port in England, greetings and thanks."
 Amble, to this day, is still known as 'Amble, the Friendliest Port', and this is still seen on signs when entering the town.
-With masts cut down to fit, the ship passed under the Forth Bridge and was delivered to the breakers.
+With masts cut down to fit, the ship passed under the Forth Bridge and was delivered to the breakers.Mauretania arrived at Rosyth in Fife in the early hours of 4 July 1935 during a half-gale, passing under Forth Bridge.
+She passed the entrance to the Metal Industries yards under the command of local pilots.
+A lone kilted piper, Piper Macgillivray of the Black Watch, was present at the quayside, playing Auld Lang Syne (a traditional farewell song) for the popular vessel.Mauretania had her last public inspection on 8 July, 20,000 attended on 7 July, a Sunday, with Metal Industries charging one shilling for adults and sixpence for children, raising £375 for charity.
+The access granted to visitors had to be severely limited, as souvenir hunters had broken into cabins to remove valuable fittings and panelling.

-Mauretania arrived at Rosyth in Scotland at about 6 am on 4 July 1935 during a half-gale, passing under Forth Bridge.
-By 6:30 am she passed the entrance to the Metal Industries yards under the command of Pilot Captain Whince.
-A lone kilted piper was present at the quayside, playing a funeral lament for the popular vessel.
-It was reported to author and historian John Maxtone-Graham that upon the final shut-down of her great engines, she gave a dark "final shudder...".
-Mauretania had her last public inspection on 8 July, a Sunday with 20,000 in attendance, with the monies raised going to local charities.
-Scrapping began shortly after and with great rapidity.
-Unusually, she was cut up afloat in drydock, with a complex system of wooden battens and pencil marks to monitor her balance.
-In a month her funnels were gone.
-By 1936 she was little more than a hulk, and she was beached at the tidal basin at Metal Industries and her remaining structure was scrapped by 1937.
+Scrapping began shortly after and progressed quickly.
+She was cut up afloat in drydock, cut down almost to water level.
+She was then beached at the tidal basin at Metal Industries and her remaining structure was scrapped by June 1936.

-To prevent a rival company using the name and to keep it available for a future Cunard White Star liner, arrangements were made for the Red Funnel Paddle Steamer Queen to be renamed Mauretania in the interim before the launch of the new RMS Mauretania in 1938.
+To prevent a rival company using the name and to keep it available for a future Cunard White Star liner, arrangements were made for the Red Funnel Paddle Steamer Queen to be renamed Mauretania in the interim before the launch of the new RMS Mauretania in 1938, when the paddle steamer was renamed again to Corfe Castle, releasing the name.

 The demise of the beloved Mauretania was protested by many of her loyal passengers, including President Franklin D. Roosevelt, who wrote a private letter against the scrapping.